sam81/SndLib.jl/docs/API.md

 #### makePink!{T<:Real}(sig::Array{T<:Real, 2}) [¶](#method__makepink.1)
 Convert a white noise into a pink noise.

-The spectrum level of the pink noise at the frequency "ref" will be equal to the spectrum level of the white noise input to the function.
+The spectrum level of the pink noise at the frequency `ref` will be equal to the spectrum level of the white noise input to the function.